Martin-Taddey/CSCI395-Project/README.md

 * **Project Setup**
 	* a.
 Set up a Node.js project using Express.js
 	* b.
-Use Axios for making HTTP requests.
+Uses Axios for making HTTP requests.
 	* c.
 Uses EJS and CSS for templating and style.

 * **API Integration**